SilasEver/Hacklytics/README.md

+# Hacklytics
-# Hacklytics Data Set Info
+# Data Set Information
 This research employed a binary variable, default payment (Yes = 1, No = 0), as the response variable.
 This study reviewed the literature and used the following 23 variables as explanatory variables: